-Although the enamel groups presented better performance in terms of tensile bond strength and marginal adaption, the resin composite group showed close and satisfactory values.
-The evaluation of nanoleakage indicated better performance of resin composite versus enamel and dentin due to the difference in water composition of each substrate that has variable effect to lower hydrolysis, and consequently lower infiltration at the interface.
+Although the enamel groups presented better performance for tensile bond strength and marginal adaption, the composite resingroup showed close and satisfactory values.
+The evaluation of nanoleakage indicated better performance of composite resinversus enamel and dentin due to the difference in water composition of each substrate that has variable effect to lower hydrolysis, and consequently lower infiltration at the interface.
 This finding suggests higher stability of the interface for composite resin; study including thermomechanical aging of the samples is required to confirm this finding.

 The present study highlights that the marginal finish line location has a direct influence on the crucial factors of crown cementation, such as the cement bond strength, marginal adaption, and nanoleakage resistance.
 The study was conducted using an in vitro model; nevertheless, the findings can be correlated with the clinical behavior of dental materials and structures and enable a guideline for clinicians regarding the location of the marginal finish line for cementation of the crowns.